💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 on September 29, 2022 (last modified on March 16, 2023) • 4 minute read

 Keeping track of your sales team’s numbers and metrics can be tedious and time-consuming.
 If you’re a small team with limited resources or just looking for more flexibility in your data management, Google Sheets can be a great place to host your sales data.
 Spreadsheets are customizable, scalable, and easily accessible.

 However, if you want to put your data to use, spreadsheets can be cluttered and hard to read.
-Dashboards will help make your data easier to read and more actionable for your organization.
+On the other hand, a Google Sheets dashboard will help make your data easier to read and more actionable for your organization.
 Creating dashboards from your Google Sheets data is simple with Databox.